-This wasn’t at all surprising based on the research I had downloaded from my boss’s investigators before hopping into my TransPod three days ago.
+This wasn’t at all surprising based on the research I had downloaded from my boss’ investigators before hopping into my TransPod three days ago.
 There weren’t any specifics or actual felonies yet, but it was strange how women, who kept filing sexual harassment charges against Chester, simply went missing.
 Not all of these women disappeared, mind you.
 But LawMen and other people in power had started noticing a pattern to make this story important enough to make my career.

 “All the same, I’d still like to speak to him.”
 I wasn’t just content to take my middle-class job at Heritage and settle either.
 I’d worked too hard in my life to give up because of some rapey CEO.

-It sounds grandiose, but I wanted to clean up the planet like past generations should have done, so I could leave something better to the next ones.
+It sounds grandiose, but I wanted to clean up the planet like past generations should have done, so I could leave something better to the next generations.
 While having more money (and a bigger living unit) was nice, I really craved the power to change the world.
-If I was going to have kids, I’d want to be able to promise them a better future.
+If I was going to have kids someday, I’d want to be able to promise them a better future.
 But I couldn’t change enough people’s minds without being heard.
 My news-blasts.
 My stories.
 That was how I was going to get things done.

 The caretaker’s response was immediate.
 “AlphaCorp respects the MediaCon, I’ll take you to Mr. Post.”
 Just like the trash guy before him, he seemed to want to show me some sort of kindness.
 It reminded me of what it was like to have my dad around.
 “But if you want to talk to Chester you’ll have to go in alone.
 I’m not going in without more people.”
 The old man looked really scared.